Moral Action and the Dharma

 As Zen master Thich Nhat Hanh explains, “When the crowded Vietnamese refugee boats met with storms or pirates, if everyone panicked all would be lost.
 But if even one person on the boat remained calm and centered, it was enough.
 It showed the way for everyone to survive.”

 Protection can take many forms.
 Protection can be providing sanctuary for those in danger.
 Protection can be skillfully confronting those whose actions would harm the vulnerable among us.
-Protection can be standing up for the environment.
 Protection can be becoming an active ally for those targeted by hate and prejudice.

 Vision means carrying the lamp of the Dharma.